Red-Flake/pyserver/README.md

 # PyServer

-PyServer is a simple, multithreaded Python HTTP server that logs requests and provides a fancy, modern, and dark-themed directory listing.
+PyServer is a simple, multithreaded Python HTTP GET & POST server that logs requests and provides a fancy, modern, and dark-themed directory listing.
 This server is perfect for quickly sharing files and directories over a network with minimal setup.

 <br>